JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 Example:
 ProvingGroundHangarModel = FlightModels\ProvingGround.opt
 This will load "FlightModels\ProvingGroundHangar.opt" and "FlightModels\ProvingGround.ini" (or txt files).
 "FlightModels\ProvingGround.opt" may not exist.

+The DrawShadows option enables or disables the shadows drawing.
+The default value is 1.

+The ShadowLod option set the shadows level of details.
+0 means most detailed.
+1 means less detailled.
+The default value is 0.

 # hangar files: